 Our response to another person’s sin is the #1 indicator of whether we understand the New Testament.

-God sent Jesus in response to our sin, revealing the essence of God which is love.
+God sent Jesus in response to our sin, revealing God’s essence which is love.
 The depth of our sin forced a public affirmation of the depth of his redemptive nature.
 Our weakness gave him opportunity to demonstrate his strength on our behalf.
-Our rebellion gave him opportunity to prove himself.
+Our rebellion gave him opportunity to prove his love for us.

-For us to authentically reflect Christ, we will have to see the sins of another as an opportunity to demonstrate the Gospel rather than using it as an platform to rail against the evils of sin and our need to rid the world of the sinners.
+For us to authentically reflect Christ, we will have to see the sins of another as an opportunity to demonstrate the Gospel rather than use it as an platform to rail against the sins of others and our need to rid the world of evil.
 It’s just not going to happen because. . . we are the sinners, though gratefully redeemed.
 We are the broken, though being healed.
 We must not respond to another’s sin as though we ourselves are not in need of mercy.
-If we imply self-righteousness in our response to others, we inadvertently deny the fundamentals of the Gospel in us and might have actually become an enemy of the Gospel in the one we are condemning.
-When we respond with smugness or arrogance, we deny the heart of Christ.
+If we imply self-righteousness in our response to others, we inadvertently deny the fundamentals of the Gospel in us We might have actually become an enemy of the Gospel in the one we are condemning.
+When we respond with smugness or arrogance, we deny the compassion and love of Christ.
 I propose instead that when another person sins, we use it as our opportunity to demonstrate that we are, in fact, Christ-like.